Changes the value of a primary key in a table.

-- Type: Any The new values for the primary key.
+- Type: Text The new values for the primary key.

 Property Value/Return Value

 true if the primary key was renamed; otherwise, false.
-If the table does not exist or if you do not have permission to write to it, then false is returned.
+If the record does not exist or if you do not have permission to write to the table, then false is returned.

 If you omit this optional return value and if the record is not renamed, then a run-time error occurs.
 If you include the return value, then you must handle any errors.

 You cannot rename some tables.
-Examples of the types of tables that you cannot rename are:
+Examples of the types of tables that you cannot rename are as follows:

-Tables in which the user is not allowed to rename the Document No. for legal or business reasons.
+Tables in which the user cannot rename the Document No. field for legal or business reasons.

 Tables in which an Option data type field, such as Document Type, is part of the primary key.

-Some examples of tables that you cannot rename are:
+Some examples of tables that you cannot rename are as follows: